edwinb/Blodwen/README.md

 Blodwen
 =======

+NOTE: This is now deprecated.
+See https://github.com/edwinb/Idris2 instead.

 This is a prototype implementation of Idris 2.

 It is intended to be mostly backwards compatible with Idris 1, with some minor